prashantRmishra/System-design/README.md

 ### AWS instance
 Top aws network optimized instances can handle 400Gbits/s of data.
+And modern server and operating systems can handle 100k to 1M concurrent connections listening on a given port.
+Realistically, system resources like CPU, memory, and file descriptors become the bottleneck before you hit any theoretical limit

 An average ec2 instance can handle on an average of 1000 requests/second ( this is reasonable enough assumption)